AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-25-make-code-reviews-stress-free/make-code-reviews-stress-free.md

 ## Let's start adapting

-Netlify has 5 levels - mountain, boulder, pebble, sand and dust.
+Netlify has 5 different levels - mountain, boulder, pebble, sand and dust.

-This is overkill, and we can get away with just three - [boulder], [pebble] and [dust].
-It's also worth adding one more level to indicate that it's a clarifying question asked by the reviewer.
+I think this is overkill, and we can get away with just three - [boulder], [pebble] and [dust].
+I feel it's worth adding one more to indicate that it's a clarifying question asked by the reviewer.

 This is an improvement over the traditional review, but there is still a problem.
 Text is difficult to parse.